 Your guide to avoiding scams while visiting Bohol!

-Just keep in mind, if it looks too good to be true, it probably is too good to be true.
+Just keep in mind, that if it looks too good to be true, it probably is too good to be true.

 Bohol Transportation Scams